 Some existing retirees who otherwise may receive a reduction in benefits due to their working hours will be eligible to receive their full benefit payments, increasing PERS annual expenditures.
-Offsetting the increase in benefit expenditures, the retirement system can expect to receive annual payments from employers who reemploy court reporters pursuant to the proposed law.
-However, the pool of available retirees and the positions likely to be eligible for this exemption appear to be sufficiently small that the proposed legislation is not expected to be material in a particular year.
+Employers who re-employ retirees under proposed law will be required to contribute more to the retirement system, but in the near-term, the total revenue received by retirement system is not expected to change./ Instead, the total contribution on a dollar basis will be spread over a larger payroll base, slightly reducing the contribution rate when expressed as a percent of payroll.
+The total required contributions are expected to rise as the plan experiences an increase in benefit payments, but the offsetting increase in contributions are not expected to be realized during the 5-year measurement period.
+In addition, the pool of available retirees and the positions likely to be eligible for this exemption appear to be sufficiently small that the proposed legislation is not expected to produce a material cost in a particular year.